runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 All Xhal'fae are competent hunters.
 Some have other specialized skills, including herbalists, craftspeople, and shamans.
 Unlike most other fae clans, Xhal'fae tribes often include members representing a variety of feline species.
 There are some slightly more 'civilized' tribes of Xhal'fae on the northeastern outskirts of the Xuon jungle.
 These 'fae often craft and wear jewelry made of gold, bronze, and various semiprecious stones, and live in modified ruins.
-Aditionally, there are the Xencha Defiant in southern Xuon and southeastern Kita Lau, comprised of a mix of Xhal'fae and Ael'xhal.
+Aditionally, there are the Xencha Defiant in southern Xuon and southeastern Kita Lau, comprised of a mix of Xhal'fae and Ael'xhal, and the Shapeshifter Commune in western Eaos, which has a substantial Xhal'fae population alongside other 'fae lineages.

 Most Xhal'fae 'cities' are built in leftover Xeres or Uon ruins, and many Xhal'fae groups simply live in the wilderness.
 Some Xhal have also formed alliances with certain Xhal'fae clans, providing periodic sacrifices in exchange for being otherwise undisturbed by the Xhal'fae.